andreasschulze/check_dns_respond_as_expected/README.md

   if set to *one* IPv4 or IPv6 address, the script use this address as resolver.

-  Default os unset, so `/etc/resolv.conf` is used
+  Default if unset: use `/etc/resolv.conf`

 ## Usage